informalsystems/hermes/CONTRIBUTING.md

 See those changelogs for examples.

-We currently split changes for a given release between these four sections: Breaking Changes, Features, Improvements, Bug Fixes.
+We currently split changes for a given release between these four sections: Breaking Changes, Features, Improvements, and Bug Fixes.

 Entries in the changelog should initially be logged in the __Unreleased__ section, which represents a "staging area" for accumulating all the changes throughout a